Logo for the Southeastern Writing Center Association Center Acknowledgement and Recognition of Excellence (CARE) Certification

 Welcome!

-Welcome to the CUNY School of Professional Studies Writing Fellows program.
-This site contains information about the Fellows and associated programs, plus a carefully curated set of resources, tutorials and writing FAQs for students and faculty.
+Welcome to the CUNY School of Professional Studies (SPS) Online Writing Center (formerly the CUNY Writing Fellows at SPS).
+This site includes information about the Writing Center as well as a carefully curated set of resources, tutorials and writing FAQs for students and faculty.

 Who We Are

-The Writing Fellows are CUNY Graduate Center doctoral students trained in Writing Across the Curriculum (WAC) pedagogy.
+The Consultants at the CUNY SPS OWC are comprised of graduates or graduate students who are trained in Writing Across the Curriculum (WAC) pedagogy.
 WAC is a CUNY-mandated program (1999) requiring that informal (ungraded) and formal writing become a robust and integrated aspect of course-work at all levels of instruction.
 Our program is based on the idea that writing to learn is just as important as learning to write.
-In other words, that through the process of writing one learns how to conceptualize and articulate knowledge in ways that are crucial to all disciplines.
-Writing skills are a crucial factor in student success and the Fellows are here to support students as they strive to improve their writing.
+In other words, through the process of writing one learns how to conceptualize and articulate knowledge in ways that are crucial to all disciplines.
+Writing skills are a crucial factor in student success and the consultants are here to support students as they strive to improve their writing.

 What We Do

-At CUNY School of Professional Studies, Writing Fellows:
+At CUNY School of Professional Studies, Writing Consultants:

 • work with students one on one in individual tutoring.